assely/documentation/bedrock.md

 <a name="installing-composer-dependences"></a>
 ### [Installing Composer dependences](#installing-composer-dependences)

 Finally, last step.
-While still being in the Bedrock's root folder run `composer install` to resolve project dependences and generate autoloading files.
+While still being in the Bedrock's root folder run `composer install` to resolve project dependencies and generate autoloading files.

 [alert type="info"]The Assely framework packages are installed as plugins in `web/app/plugins` directory.[/alert]